gatsbyjs/gatsby/packages/gatsby-source-lever/README.md

 const path = require(`path`)
 const slash = require(`slash`)

-// Implement the Gatsby API “createPages”.
-This is
-// called after the Gatsby bootstrap is finished so you have
-// access to any information necessary to programatically
-// create pages.
-// Will create pages for WordPress pages (route : /{slug})
-// Will create pages for WordPress posts (route : /post/{slug}) exports.createPages = ({ graphql, boundActionCreators }) => {
+exports.createPages = ({ graphql, boundActionCreators }) => {
   const { createPage } = boundActionCreators
   return new Promise((resolve, reject) => {